-WE'RE NOT A "KINGDOM" - LET'S STOP CALLING OURSELVES ONE
+WE'RE NOT A "KINGDOM" - MAKE IT OFFICIAL

 Nearly 250 years ago, in the then British colony of North America, a group of far-sighted citizens made a momentous and revolutionary declaration: Because "All men are created equal" (read for this 'all human beings' of course) - it follows from this that that we have a duty of obedience & servitude to God alone - not to any human king or queen, empress or emperor, duke or count or tsar or whatever they call themselves.
 The American Declaration of Independence was a breathtaking leap into the future, as the world then was in Europe, Asia and Africa.
 Since then most countries have taken this same step forward - but incredibly, not in our own country.
 We've got the world's oldest parliament - but all our laws still have to be signed by the "monarch" - the king or queen; who also gets to "ask" the party winning the election to form a government.
 Our armed forces have to swear their "allegiance" to this same person, and they are a part of our unwritten constitution in other ways.